 An active member of the community, Renae recently graduated from Houston Leadership and is involved with many organizations such as Ft Bend Christian School, Houston Big Brothers Big Sisters, the Race for the Cure and Texas A&M Aggie Moms.

 Renae attended Penn State University and Graduated from the International Christian Institute School of Ministry in Houston in 1997.
-She is married to Bill Nelson and has two sons, Rico Nelson and Dylan Nelson.
+She has two sons, Rico Nelson and Dylan Nelson.